abansod/abansod.github.io/content/en/posts/Designing-system-for-elastic-load.md

 An immutable infrastructure is an approach where a newer version of application deployment replaces the previous version rather than updating it.

+In immutable infrastructure, always new container or VM or hardware is provisioned for new version of application.

-Rolling-Update and Recreate are popular strategies for deployments.
+**Rolling-Update** and **Recreate** are popular strategies for deployments.

 ![immutable Infrastructure](./images/Immutable_Infrastructure.png)